 At what age can corrective structures be used

 The cycle of formation and development of the dentoalveolar system in humans ends in older adolescence.
 Based on this, wearing braces is allowed only after reaching the age of 12-14, when the structure has already finally taken its shape, but at the same time remains malleable and responsive to the changes being made.
-From this point on, the later the patient decides to start treatment, the longer the prescribed course will be.
-Separate models of aligners are also used today for the bite of children of primary school age, however, it is important to take into account individual indications obtained as a result of complex diagnostics.
+From then on, the later the patient starts treatment, the longer the prescribed course will be.
+Separate models of aligners are also used today for the bite of children of primary school age.
+However, it is essential to consider individual indications obtained due to complex diagnostics.

-Dietary restrictions become relevant for owners of fixed structures from the first day of installation and remain until the end of the cycle.
-The diet during the period of wearing braces excludes foods with a hard or sticky texture, including nuts, seeds, chewing gum, etc. Hard food should be cut into small pieces.
-In addition, all items containing aggressive dyes will have to be removed from the menu – starting with coffee, and ending with ketchup and cherry juice.
+Dietary restrictions become relevant for owners of fixed structures from the first installation day and remain until the end of the cycle.
+The diet while wearing braces excludes foods with a hard or sticky texture, including nuts, seeds, chewing gum, etc. Hard food should be cut into small pieces.
+In addition, all items containing aggressive dyes will have to be removed from the menu – starting with coffee and ending with ketchup and cherry juice.

 Aligners, being removable, eliminate problems with compliance with a strict regimen.
 It is enough to remove the overlay before eating, and at the end of the meal – brush your teeth and return the corrector to its place.

 Caring for the condition of the oral cavity, timely removing the formed plaque, and preventing the development of caries, is much easier when it comes to wearing polymer products.
-When installing a bracket system, patients must necessarily learn new cleaning methods, as well as acquire additional hygiene products, including irrigators, flosses, and special brushes.
-In addition, it must be taken into account that the fixed structure creates additional areas for the accumulation of pathogenic bacteria, the high-quality processing of which is quite problematic.
+When installing a bracket system, patients must learn new cleaning methods and acquire additional hygiene products, including irrigators, flosses, and special brushes.
+In addition, it must be taken into account that the fixed structure creates other areas for accumulating pathogenic bacteria, the high-quality processing of which is quite problematic.

 Comparison of the cost of braces and aligners

-One of the main questions that interest the majority of clients who turn to the specialists of Dentika dental centers in Voronezh is the number of financial costs associated with the course of orthodontic correction.
-Practice shows that the determining factors are the duration of treatment, the degree of complexity of the defect, as well as the choice of materials, and the brand of the manufacturer.
+One of the main questions that interest most clients who turn to the specialists of Dentika dental centers in Voronezh is the number of financial costs associated with the course of orthodontic correction.
+Practice shows that the determining factors are the duration of treatment, the degree of complexity of the defect, the choice of materials, and the manufacturer’s brand.
 At the same time, if we compare identical cases, the spread will not be too large.
-It is not worth talking in absentia about what is cheaper (or more expensive) to align teeth and correct bite – aligners or braces – it is not worth it, since the price difference depends on individual factors and indications.
+It is not worth talking in absentia about what is cheaper (or more expensive) to align teeth and correct bite – aligners or braces – it is not worth it since the price difference depends on individual factors and indications.

 Analogs of corrective structures

 When planning to correct problems of an orthodontic nature, it is best to consider all available options.
-The applied systems, in addition to aesthetics and comfort, differ in basic characteristics, such as the principle and speed of displacement of certain units.
-The final choice should be based on the results of preliminary diagnostics, and take into account both the medical position and the wishes of the patient.
+In addition to aesthetics and comfort, the applied systems differ in essential characteristics, such as the principle and speed of displacement of specific units.
+The final choice should be based on preliminary diagnostics results and consider both the medical position and the wishes of the patient.

 What is more effective

-Individual defects – for example, tremas and diastemas, that is, interdental gaps in the upper or lower row – can be eliminated not only with braces or aligners but also with veneers.
+Individual defects – for example, tremas and diastemas, that is, interdental gaps in the upper or lower row – can be eliminated with braces or aligners and veneers.
 Thin onlays made of ceramic or zirconia are highly durable and aesthetically pleasing and are recommended for correcting the shape and strengthening the structure of anterior incisors.

-The level of the dental clinic and the qualifications of specialists are the key factors that determine the compliance of all other indicators with modern standards.
-By contacting Dentika Dental Centers, you will receive high-quality service, professional advice, and several treatment options using up-to-date techniques that guarantee the achievement of the desired result.
+The level of the dental clinic and the qualifications of specialists are the key factors determining the compliance of all other indicators with modern standards.
+By contacting Dentika Dental Centers, you will receive high-quality service, professional advice, and several treatment options using up-to-date techniques that guarantee to achieve the desired result.

-Timely correction of defects in dentition is an important procedure that helps to maintain an attractive and healthy smile for many years.
-For those who know how aligners differ from braces, choosing the appropriate method will be much easier due to an objective assessment of all the advantages and disadvantages of the proposed orthodontic correction technologies.
+Timely correction of defects in dentition is a vital procedure that helps to maintain an attractive and healthy smile for many years.
+Choosing the appropriate method will be much easier for those who know how aligners differ from braces due to an objective assessment of all the advantages and disadvantages of the proposed orthodontic correction technologies.